Laf111/CEMU-Batch-Framework/README.md

 #
-**IMPORTANT : Do not clone the repository (unless you're quite familiar with batch scripts) because GitHub will format all files from ANSI to UTF-8 and it might break silentlty some scripts** : switch to the "[releases](https://github.com/Laf111/CEMU-Batch-Framework/releases)" tab of this page to get the last released version else see recommendations at the end of this page.
+**IMPORTANT : Do not clone the repository (unless you're quite familiar with batch scripts) because GitHub will format all files from ANSI to UTF-8 and it might break silentlty some scripts** : switch to the "[releases](https://github.com/Laf111/CEMU-Batch-Framework/releases)" tab of this page to get the last released version else **see recommendations at the end of this page**.
 #

 ## Main purpose: